-One of the ways American Fidelity can help you and your employees avoid these mistakes is to provide one-on-one benefit reviews during enrollment.
-During these reviews, our salaried account managers will study and learn all of your benefit offerings, including your medical, dental and vision plans, and provide a customized enrollment recommendation for each employee.
+One of the ways American Fidelity can help you and your employees avoid these mistakes is by providing one-on-one benefit reviews during enrollment.
+During these reviews, our account managers will study and learn all of your benefit offerings—including medical, dental, and vision plans.
 This also provides an opportunity to ask eligibility questions, and potentially conduct a Dependent Verification Review.

 HSAs can be confusing, but we’re here to help.
 Learn more, here:

 To learn more about how American Fidelity can help, contact your local account manager.